+91 81 4029 7820

 As much information about your website as possible.

 Content: The Content of the website is like the internal organs.
-The heart of the site so to speak
+The heart of the site so to speak.

 The Project Closure Phase is the fourth and last phase of the project lifecycle.
-In this phase, you will formally close your project and then report its overall level of success to your sponsor.
+In this phase, you will formally close your project and report its overall level of success to your sponsor.

-The first step was taken when closing a project is to create a Project Closure Report.
-It was very much important that you list out every required activity to close the project within this Project Closure report, it will be ensured that project closure is completed smoothly and efficiently.
+The first step before closing a project is to create a Project Closure Report.
+It’s very important and in this, you have to list out every required activity to close the project.